holochain-apps/kangaroo-tauri/README.md

 Apps built with Cargo.toml versions 0.3.2 and 0.3.4 will share the same folder `0.3.x` on the filesystem and will share the same Holochain conductor.

 Apps built with Cargo.toml versions 2.0.5 and 2.3.4 will share the same folder `2.x.x` on the filesystem and will share the same Holochain conductor.</pre>

-* If you bump your Holochain (and/or) lair keystore version, you need to consider whether it remains compatible with the existing Holochain conductor / lair keystore.

-As a consequence, **be careful not to trigger automatic updates on your end-users if your app is a breaking change due to one of the above mentioned scenarios**.

 ## Troubleshooting